 THE INCESSANT TRAFFIC OF THE HUDSON RIVER passes between New York State and the State of New Jersey.
 This photograph shows the view from the Manhattan docks across to Hoboken.
 New York City has one of the best natural harbours in the world.
 The total water-frontage of the port is about 770 miles.
 Of this length some 350 miles have been developed.
 The port area covers a radius of about 20 miles from Manhattan Island.

 Elaborate precautions have to be taken to preserve in good condition chilled or frozen meat and provisions carried over long distances.
 Specially built ships of interesting design are used on these routes.
 During the last fifty years the refrigerated ship has changed conditions of life for millions of people, especially those who live in crowded industrial countries such as the British Isles, in primarily agricultural and farming countries overseas such as Australia, New Zealand, South Africa and the Argentine, and in many tropical counties.
 Thanks to the steam and motor ship, to the research scientist and the engineer, our transport of perishable foodstuffs, particularly meat and fruit, has made immense strides in recent years.
-This chapter is by Sidney Howard and is the second in the series the Romance of the Trade Routes.

 APPROACHING HER BERTH.
 A striking photograph of the Cunard White Star liner Berengaria (ex-Imperator, 52,101 tons), assisted by tugs, coming into the Cunard pier.
 The greatest liner piers are on the west side of Manhattan Island, facing the Hudson River.
 The length of the Hudson River piers has recently been increased from 900 feet to 1,100 feet, to accommodate such vessels as the Queen Mary and the Normandie.